datawagovau/docs/disaster-recovery.rst

 ========

 The following examples are taken from Ian Ward's talk at the CKANConf Ottawa 2015 as published on his `blog`_.
+They serve illustrative purpose; real-life DR and migration is documented in the next section.
 Exporting data (backup), restoring to same (disaster recovery) or remote (migration) instance::

   ckanapi dump groups | ssh otherbox ckanapi load groups -p 3